NVlabs/learningrigidity/README.md

 ## Summary

-This repository provides the our network for our full inference algorithm, including rigidity network, flow and the refinement optimization.
+This repository includes the implementation of our full inference algorithm, including rigidity network, flow and the refinement optimization.

 The data creation toolkit is located at an independent [REFRESH repository](https://github.com/lvzhaoyang/RefRESH)